The Nativity Figures In Provence

 Article title : The Mystical Nativity

-"The Mystical Nativity is a painting in oil on canvas executed c.
-1500–1501 by the Italian Renaissance master Sandro Botticelli, in the National Gallery..."
+"The Mystical Nativity is a modern name given to an oil painting on canvas executed c.
+1500–1501 by the Italian Renaissance master Sandro Botticelli that..."

 Article title : Milan Cathedral